 BIG FEAST TABLE

-Every families first offer milk tea and dairy products to their visitor and then buuz.
-Also all guests must taste the uuts (lamb loin) and cookie set plate.
+Every family first offer milk tea and dairy products to their visitor and then buuz.
+Also, all guests must taste the uuts (lamb loin) and cookie set plate.
 In other words, the more you visit, the more you will eat.

 If the total animal fat we should consume comprises 30% of our total supplement intake, while our one day of Tsagaan Sar food intake provides 60% of animal fat.